Cincinnati & Dayton Placenta Encapsulation FAQ

 Placenta Encapsulation refers to the processing of your raw placenta in order to receive capsules which the mama can take after birth for postpartum support.

-Your placenta can be processed by a certified placenta encapsulator, I received my certification from Childbirth International in 2020.
+Your placenta can be processed by a certified placenta encapsulator, Tamara received her certification from Childbirth International in 2020.

-To learn more about the placenta encapsulation process, check out my informational page.
+To learn more about the placenta encapsulation process, check out our informational page.

 What can you do with the placenta after birth?